mathjax/MathJax-test/web/docs/source/basic-concepts.rst

 comparisons are involved.

-It may not necessarily be obvious why we use two Web pages for Visual/tree reftests instead of, for example, a Web page for the test and a screenshot for the reference.
+It may not necessarily be obvious why we use two Web pages for Visual/tree reftests instead of, for example, a Web page for the test and a PNG image for the reference.
 The rationale for this choice
 :ref:`is explained later <type-unit-tests>` in the writing tests section.
 These kinds of test also have two subcategories: **equal equal reftest** (==)